com-480-data-visualization/data-visualization-project-2021-vizir/docs/milestone1.md

 You can take a look at the notebook for more detailed statistics and graphs.

 ## Related Work
-Multiple visualizations have already been proposed in the musical field.
+Multiple visualizations have already been proposed in the music field.
 We take inspiration from the following ones:
 - **[History of rock](https://svds.com/rockandroll/)** shows rock song statistics and influences among bands
 - **[The evolution of popular music](https://ibruins.weebly.com/visualizations.html)** shows the evolution of genres and records per year from around 1980 to 2010
 - **[The Billboard](https://pudding.cool/2017/03/music-history/)** shows through time the top 5 trending songs while reproducing the best track